-Article | Last updated: 2016-03-16 | Ministry of Children and Equality
+Article | Last updated: 06/02/2019 | Ministry of Children and Families

 The Convention has been embedded in Norwegian legislation in the Human Rights Act, cf. Item 2.
 If there is discord between the Convention and other legislation, the Convention shall have precedence, cf. Article 3 of the Human Rights Act.

 In exceptional cases, the Convention opens for children being moved to a foster home or institution or to be adopted against the will of the parents, if it is necessary and in the best interests of the child.

 Pursuant to Article 104 of the Norwegian Constitution, children have the right to respect for their human value.
 They have the right to be heard in matters relating to them, and their opinion should be given importance in accordance with their age and development.

 The child's best interests must be a fundamental consideration when actions are taken and decisions are made that concern children.
 Children have the right to protection of their personal integrity.